Tokyo records most new coronavirus cases in a day as pressure for lockdown builds

 Koshidaka Holdings, an operator of karaoke and hot spring outlets, said it would close 200 karaoke outlets until April 13.

 But any lockdown in Japan would look different from mandatory measures in some parts of Europe and the United States.
-Laws limit local authorities to requesting people to stay at home, which are not binding.
+Laws limit local authorities to requesting people to stay at home.

 Tokyo Governor Koike has asked residents to avoid unnecessary outings, while her counterpart in the second biggest city of Osaka felt the government should declare a state of emergency, media said.

-The government said it would seek data from wireless carriers, such as statistics on crowd traffic, to help gauge the effectiveness of a voluntary request.
+The government said it would seek data from wireless carriers, such as statistics on people’s movements, to help gauge the effectiveness of a voluntary request.

 A director of Japan’s top organisation of doctors urged that an emergency be declared before it was too late.